Retrium/dev-candidate/code-challenge/README.md

 Welcome to the Retrium UI/UX Engineer Project!

 For this project, you will spend a couple hours implementing an interactive prototype of a Safety Check activity to satisfy some Jobs to Be Done for hypothetical users.
 Afterward, you will conduct a mob prototyping session with Retrium engineers to further iterate on the prototype.
 This project is as much an opportunity for us to understand you as a candidate as it is for you to get to know us as potential teammates.
-We’ll see your approach to UI/UX design and your chops for prototyping in React, and you’ll see what it’s like to work with us in a collaborative setting.
+We’ll see your approach to UI/UX design and your chops for prototyping, and you’ll see what it’s like to work with us in a collaborative setting.

 This project is not for usage within Retrium; this is a step in the interview process, not a request for free labor.

 ### What are you building?

-You will be creating a prototype in React for a facilitation activity that allows participants in a retrospective to rate their [psychological safety](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/psychological-safety#:~:text=%22Psychological%20safety%20is%20a%20belief,questions%2C%20concerns%20or%20mistakes.%22) from 1 - 5.
+You will be creating a prototype for a facilitation activity that allows participants in a retrospective to rate their [psychological safety](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/psychological-safety#:~:text=%22Psychological%20safety%20is%20a%20belief,questions%2C%20concerns%20or%20mistakes.%22) from 1 - 5.
 This is typically called a [Safety Check](https://www.retrium.com/blog/what-to-do-when-people-dont-feel-safe-in-the-retrospective).
 The activity will begin with one facilitator (the user tasked with leading and running the activity), and up to 50 participants.
 For the purposes of this project, we can assume this is a standalone activity, although it is usually used as part of a larger retrospective.

 The prototype should enable the following [Jobs to Be Done](https://jtbd.info/2-what-is-jobs-to-be-done-jtbd-796b82081cca):